Sinthuya/heart-failure-follow-up/README.md

 In terms of gender distribution, the dataset skewed towards males (65%) compared to females (35%).
 The age spectrum ranged from 40 to 95 years, with an average age of 61 years.
 Notably, 35% of patients exhibited high blood pressure, and 42% had diabetes, aligning with recent findings from the American Heart Association, highlighting how common these conditions are in heart failure cases.
 Additionally, only 14% of patients presented with both high blood pressure and diabetes.
 Critical clinical indicators for heart failure, such as ejection fraction and serum creatinine levels, were assessed.
 The average ejection fraction, measuring the percentage of blood pumped out of the left ventricle with each contraction, was 38%—significantly below the normal range of 50% to 70%.
 Meanwhile, the average serum creatinine level, an indicator of kidney function, was at 137 micromol/L for both men and women, again showing the potential heart failure or an underlying cardiac condition.
 Despite the well-known exacerbating effects of smoking on heart failure symptoms, the dataset revealed that nearly a third of patients (32%) continued smoking post-heart failure.
 During the follow-up period, the death rate reached approximately 32% for both men and women, while the survival rate stood at 68%.
-These figures highlight the significant impact of heart failure on patient outcomes, emphasizing the need for targeted interventions and ongoing research into improving the quality of life
+These figures highlight the significant impact of heart failure on patient outcomes, emphasizing the need for targeted interventions and ongoing research into improving the quality of life.

 ### Recomendations

-Based on the analysis I recomend the following:
+Based on the analysis I recomnend the following:

 - Develop public health campaigns targeting lifestyle factors, such as smoking habits, to reduce the incidence of heart failure.
 - Establish a long-term monitoring system to continue tracking trends in heart failure and related factors
-- Develop education and awareness programs to inform the public about the importance of regular health check-ups, early intervention and followe-ups.
+- Develop education and awareness programs to inform the public about the importance of regular health check-ups, early intervention and follow-ups.

 ### Limitations